libp2p/blog/src/_blog/libp2p-and-Ethereum.md

 At this time, the Ethereum 2.0 community began evaluating the networking requirements for the Beacon Chain.
 Designing a libp2p integration became a formal effort.
 Focus moved towards adding libp2p to the Beacon Chain instead of extending/replacing devp2p on the Ethereum mainnet.

-[Raul Kripalani](https://twitter.com/raulvk), then the libp2p team lead at Protocol Labs, joined in on many of the [early Eth 2.0 implementers calls](https://github.com/ethereum/eth2.0-pm/issues?q=is%3Aissue+libp2p+is%3Aclosed) and advocated for libp2p.
+[Raul Kripalani](https://twitter.com/raulvk), then the libp2p team lead at Protocol Labs, joined in on many of the [early Eth 2.0 implementers calls](https://github.com/ethereum/eth2.0-pm/issues?q=is%3Aissue+libp2p+is%3Aclosed), advocated for libp2p, and supported the Ethereum community in evaluations and decision-making.

 <div class="container" style="display:flex; column-gap:10px;">
     <figure>